Bryanhalambeck/expense-analysis/README.md

 ![Vendor Breakdown Pie Chart](charts/vendor_breakdown.png)

-📎 Over 60% of all Office Supplies purchases in Sales went to Staples — flagged as a potential outlier based on vendor z-score > 1.5.
+📎 **Over 60% of all Office Supplies purchases in Sales went to Staples** — flagged as a potential outlier based on vendor z-score.

 This pie chart breaks down which vendors received Office Supplies spending from the Sales department: